kaiuerlichs/exploring-social-networks/script/script.md

 <!--  -->
 - BFS outperforms BiBFS
 - All other searches perform poorly
-- This shpws that while occasionally, IDDFS may outperform the BFS-based algorithms, it performance varies significantly
+- This shows that while occasionally, IDDFS may outperform the BFS-based algorithms, it performance varies significantly
 - BiBFS and BFS seem to offer acceptable speeds consistently -> confirms correct selection of search strategy
 - BiBFS should perform better than BFS consistently -> likely a implementation overhead issue